More of Your Rights...

 to be notified of the date, time, and location of the meeting.

-to discuss the incident and his/her alleged involvement.
+to discuss the incident and her/his alleged involvement.

 to respond to the information presented in the Incident Reports filed.

-to present pertinent information and witnesses on his/her behalf.
+to present pertinent information and witnesses on her/his behalf.

-to identify witnesses on his/her own behalf and
+to identify witnesses on her/his own behalf and

-submit anticipated statements to the conduct officer/board in advance
+submit anticipated statements to the resolution officer in advance

 of the conduct meeting.
 It is the student’s responsibility to assure

-the witness takes part in the disciplinary process and attends required
+the witness takes part in the conduct process and attends required

 to be notified in writing within five (5) business